proplot-dev/proplot/docs/why.rst

 .. rubric:: Problem

-When you pass the array-like `xarray.DataArray`, `pandas.DataFrame`, and `pandas.Series` containers to matplotlib plotting commands, the metadata is ignored.
-To create plots that are automatically labeled with this metadata, you must use the dedicated `xarray.DataArray.plot`, `pandas.DataFrame.plot`, and `pandas.Series.plot` tools instead.
+Data intended for visualization are commonly stored in array-like containers that include metadata -- namely `xarray.DataArray`, `pandas.DataFrame`, and `pandas.Series`.
+When matplotlib receives these objects, it simply ignores the associated metadata.
+To create plots that are labeled with the metadata, you must use the `xarray.DataArray.plot`, `pandas.DataFrame.plot`, and `pandas.Series.plot` tools instead.

 This approach is fine for quick plots, but not ideal for complex ones.
-It requires learning a different syntax from matplotlib, and tends to encourage using the `~matplotlib.pyplot` API rather than the object-oriented API.
+It requires learning a different syntax from matplotlib, and tends to encourage using the `~matplotlib.pyplot` interface rather than the object-oriented interface.
-These tools also include features that would be useful additions to matplotlib in their own right, without requiring special data containers and an entirely separate API.
+These tools also include features that would be useful additions to matplotlib in their own right, without requiring special containers and a separate interface.

 .. rubric:: Solution